 I’ve tried deploying and configuring a Cloud server from scratch before, and I can tell you that it’s an absolute nightmare.
 Even if you get everything right by some chance, the maintenance and upkeep of an unmanaged Cloud server are enough to drive anyone insane.

-When to Choose Cloud Hosting?
+When Should You Use Cloud Hosting?

 Because of its reliability and scalability, Cloud hosting does exceptionally well in commercial web hosting environments.
 These are situations where websites serve a vital customer-facing role and can influence the financials and reputation of a company.